- Garden / Landscaping / Patio — 254

 Solution: Clear the drain pan that is located behind the front grill of your refrigerator.
 The pan should be drained and cleaned once per year.
-Ensure the water line and ice maker are not leaking.
+Ensure the waterline and ice maker are not leaking.
 Replace any damaged or dysfunctional parts using guidance provided by your manual or a professional.

 When to Call a Professional

-It's best to call for professional refrigerator repair if you feel uncomfortable servicing an appliance, are unable to solve or identify the issue, or lack the tools and experience to perform the task properly.
+It's best to call for a professional refrigerator repair if you feel uncomfortable servicing an appliance, are unable to solve or identify the issue, or lack the tools and experience to perform the task properly.
 A botched repair can cause more damage to your appliance, leading to a costlier repair bill or even the need to replace the appliance.
-Professional appliance pair is often affordable, quick, and long lasting.
+Professional appliance pair is often affordable, quick, and long-lasting.
 Getting in touch with a repair service is the best solution whenever you have doubts about your appliance repair.

 Most Recent Articles